Event logs

 -

-Click the required direct in the data source list to open its details.
+Click the required data source connected with the direct method in the list to open its details.

 -